-27. The sewerage pipeline networks will be laid on public roads within its clear width.
+33. The sewerage pipeline networks will be laid on public roads within its clear width.
 Similarly, the storm water drainage will also be constructed at the sides of public roads.
 For efficient work progress and people's support in project activities, PIU along with BMC, design and supervision consultant (DSC) and the contractor will disseminate information on commencement of works one month in advance in each stretch of construction sites.
-Some temporary disturbances to businesses are anticipated for a few hours per 100-200 m section of the pipeline, drainage and road component.
+Some temporary disturbances to businesses are anticipated for a few hours per 100-200 m. section of the pipeline, drainage and road component.
 However, full road closure is not anticipated and these temporary disturbances will not result in physical or economic displacement or restriction to access to business and resources.
 Good construction practices and traffic management measures, including night works, will ensure continued access to businesses and limited disruption to business activity.
 In a few areas, i.e; Gudri (Vegetable Markets), vendors and hawkers will require temporary relocation (i.e. few hours).
 An alternative location close to the existing Gudri for few hours will be arranged in-coordination with the municipal authorities and traffic police, and contractor will have to provide assistance in relocating and shifting.
 All the construction activities will comply with a work schedule that ensures completion of trench excavation, laying of the pipelines and backfilling on the same day.
 Such action shortens disruption timings of the business and vendors.
-Provision for night works shall be included on narrow and high crowd and commercial areas like, main road, Rangela road and Himalayan road (traffic chowk).
-The disturbance related to environment like, noise, dust etc will be covered by the project specific EMP.Municipality proposed 28 bigha land in Dagraha-7, Budhiganga VDC site for the integrated solid waste management land fill site due to public dispute has been not finalize till date.
-Consultations were organizing from Municipality in different level with different particular with affected persons, community leader, social workers, representatives of political parties and civil society organization, and representatives of indigenous peoples (IPs).
+Provision for night works shall be included on narrow and high crowd and commercial areas like, main road,

+Rangela road and Himalayan road (traffic chowk).
+The disturbance related to environment like, noise, dust etc will be covered by the project specific EMP.

-28. Based on the above assessments of impacts it can be concluded that no private land acquisition is required for subproject activities as all the required lands are readily available within the existing ROW of the public roads.
+34. Based on the above assessments of impacts it can be concluded that no private land acquisition is required for subproject activities as all the required lands are readily available within the existing ROW of the public roads.
 As a result of subproject implementation, no settlement will be adversely affected and neither physical displacement nor economic displacement occurs, and hence no involuntary resettlement impacts are anticipated due to land acquisition.
 Therefore, resettlement plan is not required for the subprojects in BMC.

-29. Though involuntary resettlement impacts are not anticipated and resettlement plan is not required, coordination is required to continue public services and access to daily life of people living in the city.
+35. Though involuntary resettlement impacts are not anticipated and resettlement plan is not required, coordination is required to continue public services and access to daily life of people living in the city.
 The existing water supply pipeline, drainage system, and electricity supply may be disturbed during construction.
 The BMC and PIU confirm that sufficient budget for relocation and rehabilitation of public utilities has been included in the bill of quantities of bidding documents for the works package.
-The project shall establish proper communication and use the grievance handling mechanism already established under STIUEIP to hear and address people's concern and grievances during construction.
+The project shall establish proper communication and use the grievance handling mechanism already established under RUDP to hear and address people's concern and grievances during construction.